DBRepo-Project/dbrepo-docs/docs/maintainer-guide/import-dump.md

 Import the database dump `dump.sql` via the [MySQL Workbench](https://www.mysql.com/products/workbench/) client which is semi-compatible with MariaDB databases, i.e. core features work some status/performance features do not.

-Setup a new connection in the MySQL Workbench (c.f.
-Figure 14) by clicking the small ":material-plus-circle-outline:" button :material-numeric-1-circle-outline: to open the dialog.
+Setup a new connection in the MySQL Workbench by clicking the small ":material-plus-circle-outline:" button :material-numeric-1-circle-outline: to open the dialog.
 In the opened dialog fill out the connection parameters (for local deployments the hostname is `127.0.0.1` and port `3307` for the Data Database :material-numeric-2-circle-outline:.